WE GET BIG CLAIMS SETTLED

 FAQ: Why should I use a public adjuster?

-FAQ: What is the fee for a public adjuster?
+FAQ: What is the cost or fee for public adjuster services?

-FAQ: What are the fee terms for a public adjuster?
+FAQ: What are the terms for hiring a public adjuster?

 A: The fee is typically on a contingency basis.
 No Recovery, No Fee.
 If there is no payment and/or additional supplement(s) made by your insurance company, we do not collect a fee.* Our service fee is due in full upon receipt of any payment paid out of the gross recovery on an insurance claim by the insurance company.
 Our public adjuster service fee is due in full upon receipt of payment from the insurance company.
 Public adjuster fees are not paid by your insurance company. *Contingency fees in Louisiana and Utah are prohibited, nominal fee.